 VERMONT COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAMS

-WHEREAS, the U. S. Department of Housing and Urban Development (HUD) has allocated State Community Development Block Grant (CDBG) funds to the Vermont Agency of Commerce and Community Development (Agency) in accordance with Title I of the Housing and Community Development Act of 1974, as amended; and
+WHEREAS, the U. S. Department of Housing and Urban Development (HUD) has allocated State Community Development Block Grant (CDBG), and other related funds including CDBG – Disaster Recovery (CDBG-DR), Recovery Housing Program (RHP),funds (collectively CDBG program or CDBG funds herein) to the Vermont Agency of Commerce and Community Development (Agency) in accordance with Title I of the Housing and Community Development Act of 1974, as amended; and

-WHEREAS, pursuant to 24 CFR Part 58, HUD has delegated the responsibility for compliance with the requirements of Section 106 of the National Historic Preservation Act to recipient State agencies and Participating Jurisdictions receiving funds from the CDBG program; and
+WHEREAS, pursuant to 24 CFR Part 58, HUD authorizes the Agency to assume HUD’s environmental compliance responsibilities as the Responsible Entity, including obligations as the Agency Official under Section 106 of the National Historic Preservation Act (54 U.S.C. § 306108) and its implementing regulations at 36 CFR Part 800 for the Vermont Community Development Program (VCDP) funded by the CDBG program; and

-WHEREAS, the implementation of the CDBGmay have an effect upon properties included in or eligible for inclusion in the National Register of Historic Places (NRHP) pursuant to 36 CFR Part 800, implementing 106 of the National Historic Preservation Act (NHPA) (54 U.S.C.
-306108); and
+WHEREAS, the implementation of the activities funded through VCDP may have an effect upon properties included in, or eligible for inclusion in, the National Register of Historic Places (NRHP), and are therefore subject to review pursuant to 36 CFR Part 800; and

-WHEREAS, the Agency intends to comply with the principles identified in the Advisory Council on Historic Preservation (Council)’s “Policy Statement on Affordable Housing and Historic Preservation” and other policy statements set forth in this Programmatic Agreement as published in the Federal Register on February 15, 2007 (72 Fed.
+WHEREAS, the Agency intends to comply with the principles identified in the Advisory Council on Historic Preservation (Council)’s “Policy Statement on Housing and Historic Preservation” published in the Federal Register on February 15, 2024 (89 Fed.
 Reg.
-7387); and
+11847), and any other applicable Council policy statements implemented through Agreement); and

-WHEREAS, in accordance with 36 CFR 800, the Agency acknowledges and accepts the advice and conditions outlined in the Council’s “Recommended Approach for Consultation on the Recovery of Significant Information from Archaeological Sites” published in the Federal Register on May 18, 1999; and
+WHEREAS, in accordance with 36 CFR 800, the Agency acknowledges and accepts the advice and conditions outlined in the Council’s “Recommended Approach for Consultation on the Recovery of Significant Information from Archaeological Sites” published in the Federal Register on June 17, 1999 (64 Fed.
+Reg.
+32585); and

-WHEREAS, the Agency, Council, and the State Historic Preservation Officer (SHPO) have determined that the Agency can effectively fulfill its Section 106 review responsibilities for CDBG activities if a programmatic approach is used, pursuant to 36 CFR §800.14, to delegate Section 106 compliance responsibilities to the Recipients of CDBG funds, when they agree to assume this responsibility, and to identify activities which can be excluded from the Section 106 review because they have limited potential to adversely affect historic properties; and
+WHEREAS, the Agency, Council, and the Vermont State Historic Preservation Officer (VT SHPO) have determined that the Agency can effectively fulfill its Section 106 review responsibilities for CDBG activities if a programmatic approach is used, pursuant to 36 CFR §800.14(b), enabling Recipients of CDBG funds to assume Section 106 compliance responsibilities as the Responsible Entity, and to identify activities that can be excluded from the Section 106 review because they have limited potential to adversely affect historic properties; and

-WHEREAS, the recipients of CDBG funds are units of local government (Recipients), identified as Participating Jurisdictions, and may assume responsibility for complying with Section 106; and
+WHEREAS, the recipients of VCDP and CDBG-DR funds are units of general local government (Recipients), or in the case of certain CDBG-DR allocations, may be non-profit or for-profit subrecipients, provided that only units of general local government may accept and assume federal environmental review responsibilities as the Responsible Entity and Agency Official for compliance with Section 106; and

-WHEREAS, the Agency will continue to conduct outreach and will actively seek and request the comments and participation of Indian tribes that attach religious and cultural significance to historic properties that may be affected by Undertakings funded under the terms of this Agreement; and
+WHEREAS, the Agency and VT SHPO will continue to conduct outreach and will actively seek and request the comments and participation of federally recognized Indian tribes that attach religious and cultural significance to historic properties that may be affected by Undertakings funded under the terms of this Agreement, in accordance with 36 CFR § 800.2(c)(2)(ii); and

-WHEREAS, the Agency acknowledges that Indian tribes possess special expertise in assessing the National Register eligibility of properties with tribal religious and cultural significance; and
+WHEREAS, the Agency acknowledges that Indian tribes possess special expertise in assessing the National Register eligibility of properties with tribal religious and cultural significance, pursuit to 36 CFR § 800.2(c)(2)(ii)(A); and

-WHEREAS, the Agency intends to comply with the Council’s (June 2012)and
+WHEREAS, the Agency intends to comply with the guidance outlined in the Council’s Handbook on Consultation with Indian Tribes in the Section 106 Review Process (June 2021, and any subsequent updates; and

-WHEREAS, the SHPO has delegated certain responsibilities for Section 106 project review to Vermont Division for Historic Preservation (VDHP) staff while retaining ultimate responsibility and signatory authority;
+WHEREAS, the VT SHPO utilizes professional staff within the Vermont Division for Historic Preservation (VDHP) to conduct Section 106 compliance reviews and technical evaluations on behalf of the VT SHPO, while retaining ultimate regulatory responsibility and signatory authority under 36 CFR part 800; and